Introduction: Cob Loaf: Simple, Quarantine-Friendly White Bread

 Step 2: The Setup

 Want to impress a date?
 Invite them over for a baking date (lots of time to kill while the dough is rising!).
 When they ask why you're gathering and measuring everything before you start, tell them the first step to successful cookery is mise en place (meez ehn plaws).
-It's a French term used in kitchens everywhere and simply means "everything in place."
+It's a French term used in professional kitchens and simply means "everything in place."
 If you have everything in place and ready when you start, you save yourself a ton of hassle and stress later.
 (You're welcome, good luck)

-Using prep bowls, or little squares of parchment folded like a pocket, measure all your ingredients and set aside.
+Using prep bowls, or little squares of parchment paper folded like a pocket, measure all your ingredients and set aside.
 I like to use a spare baking tin to store my already measured ingredients.
 In my mind, if it's on the tin it's ready to go in.

 Now go turn the light on in your oven, but do not turn the oven on.
 You'll see why in a minute ;-)